 51. Lego Tower

-A great building game for your lego crazy kid.
-This game allows your child to build towers, business centers and apartments where mini-figurines can live.
+This online game for kids allows your child to build towers, business centers and apartments where mini-figurines can live.
 Sounds fun?
 We bet it is!
 Suitable for kids 4years and above.

 52. Pepi Play